Awaab's Law and Private Landlords: What You Need to Know in 2026

 Conduct and document inspections.
 A brief inspection record — date, findings, moisture readings if possible, photographs — provides objective evidence of the state of the property and your response.

-Issue written action plans.
+Issue written work schedules.
 When works are needed, set out in writing what will be done, by whom, and when.
 Retain a copy.

 The exposure from doing nothing